user-jiyichen/user-jiyichen.github.io/_talks/workflow.md

 location: "Toronto, ON, Canada"
 ---

-This tutorial walks through common steps in the Bayesian workflow in PyMC and provides some pointers I find useful for further reading.
+This tutorial walks through common steps of the Bayesian workflow in PyMC and provides some pointers I find useful for further reading.